maozj6/donkey_car_pytorch/README.md

 test set: 10,000

-4. extract control instructions from dataset( better to transfer)
+4. extract control instructions from dataset( better to transferA)